China slams Canada after Trudeau criticizes detentions

-BEIJING — China has responded by accusing Canada of not abiding by international norms after Canadian Prime Minister Justin Trudeau criticized Beijing for detaining two Canadians.
+BEIJING — China accused Canada of not abiding by international norms Friday in response to comments from Canadian Prime Minister Justin Trudeau, who accused Beijing of arbitrarily detaining two Canadians.

-Chinese foreign ministry spokesman Geng Shuang on Friday called Trudeau’s remarks “purely unfounded countercharges that confound black and white.”
+Trudeau’s remarks are “purely unfounded countercharges that confound black and white,” Chinese foreign ministry spokesman Geng Shuang said.

-Canada arrested Meng Wanzhou — Huawei’s chief financial officer and the daughter of its founder — on Dec.
+Canada arrested Meng Wanzhou — Chinese telecom giant Huawei’s chief financial officer and the daughter of its founder — on Dec.
 1 at the request of the U.S, where she is wanted on fraud charges.
 In apparent retaliation just days later, China detained two Canadians on suspicion of stealing state secrets.

 During a livestreamed conversation with Toronto Star reporters Thursday, Trudeau said China was “using arbitrary detention as a tool to achieve political goals.”